 To work in Chile a residence visa is required, providing access to Chilean ID (RUT).

 For foreigners who have been hired by a company resident in Chile.
 It has a maximum duration period of 2 years.

 There is also the Resident Visa Subject to Dependent Contract, which is awarded to the family of the owner of the Visa, similar duration, but does not allow for employment.
 The cost of the procedure is based on reciprocity parameters.

 Temporary resident visa:

-Traveling abroad for the purpose of settling in Chile, having family ties, interest in the country/territory or whose residence is useful for ntageous for Chile.
-Allows working, studying and / or doing business.
+Traveling abroad for the purpose of settling in Chile, having family ties, interest in the country/jurisdiction or whose residence is useful for advantageous for Chile.
+Allows working, studying and / or doing business.1

 It has a maximum term of 1 year, but it can be renewed for 1 additional year.